andyinabox/versioning-poc/README.md

  4. Commit the code in your working copy
  5. Tag with the current version
  6. Push the current branch and tags to GitHub
+ 7. Update the `stable` branch with the current version

 Additionally, you can specify what kind of version you are releasing: